Skip to main content

 eat,korean food,tasty,soju

-Nowadays, I’ve found my love for Korea once more—this time through their amazing movies and TV series.
+Now, I’ve found my love for Korea again —this time through their amazing movies and TV series.
 I enjoy them so much.
 Eating Korean food, drinking soju, and experiencing what I can from my own home brings me joy.
 Maybe when my little boy grows older, I’ll finally start learning Korean.
-I have to admit, though, that thanks to anime I also love Japanese, so I’ll keep my options open.
+Thanks to anime, I also love Japanese — so I’ll keep my options open.

-I’m open to any suggestions for good Korean movies or TV series!
+I’d love any recommendations for good Korean movies or TV series!

 Comments